-Jesse Miles grew up in central California, where his ancestors had arrived from Arkansas and Oklahoma during the Dust Bowl migration.
-When he was eleven years old, his father took him on a business trip to Los Angeles, and little Jesse immediately decided he wanted to live in L.A.
+Jesse Miles grew up in central California, where his ancestors had arrived from Arkansas and Oklahoma during the dust bowl migration.
+When he was eleven years old, his father took him on a business trip to Los Angeles.
+While his father was in meetings at the State building, Jessie walked around downtown L.A., saw a movie, and bought a Dragnet water pistol.
+While gazing at the ocean from the Santa Monica Bluffs, he decided he wanted to live in L.A.

 FAQs with Jesse Miles

-Soon after I started my corporate career, I read all the Raymond Chandler mysteries back to back.
-After the first chapter of the first book, I was reading the pages voraciously.
-The prose jumped off the page and smacked me in the face.
+During my corporate career, I went through a phase where I read all the Raymond Chandler mysteries back-to-back.
+The stories jumped off the page and smacked me in the face.
 I had never seen words used so economically and so effectively.
 I knew then that I had to write L.A. private detective fiction.
 This was a big turnaround for me.
-I had been a science fiction reader since I was ten years old.
-I had entertained the idea of writing science fiction, but not crime fiction.
+I had been a science fiction reader since the age of ten.
+During college, I had entertained the idea of writing science fiction, but not crime fiction.

-How did the Jack Salvo character come into being?
+How did the Jack Salvo character come about?

-My full-time job and youthful restlessness made writing difficult, but I hacked away over the years, and the Jack Salvo character slowly began to take shape.
-I read Ross MacDonald, Mickey Spillane, Elmore Leonard, Robert Parker, Robert Crais, Michael Connelly, and others.
-I read some of their novels a second and third time.
+Full-time work and youthful restlessness made writing difficult, but I hacked away over the years, and the Jack Salvo character began to take shape.
+I read Michael Connelly, Robert Crais, Elmore Leonard, Ross MacDonald, Robert Parker, Mickey Spillane, and others.
+I read some of their novels a second or third time.
 I read Raymond Chandler again and again, with a special reverence.
-I watched a lot of detective films and TV shows, trying to keep track of the clues and guess the outcome.

-Most of Jack Salvo’s qualities are traditional, derived from established fictional private investigators.
-I concluded there were certain prerequisites.
-Like a knight or a Western hero, he has to be strong and brave, and possess a hard-wearing sense of justice.
+Most of Salvo’s qualities are traditional.
+Like a knight or Western hero, he has to be strong and brave, and possess a hard-wearing sense of justice.
 He has to feel empathy for victims and anger at predators.
 He has to be a soft touch for those in need.
 Like a savvy cop, he observes the human condition with a balance of cynicism and hope.
 With regard to integrity, he is no angel, but always honorable.

 Where did the philosophy angle come from?

 I don’t know what sparked this thought, but somewhere in the development of the Jack Salvo character, I asked myself, “What if Professor X were a tough guy with a short fuse?
-What if he were inclined to punch the noses of the phonies, bullies, and other degenerates that are so prevalent in L.A.?
-What if he had a compulsion toward frankness and sarcasm that precluded his fitting into a scholastic environment?”
-It seemed like an interesting blend of erudition and grit, and I went with it.
+What if he were inclined to punch the noses of the phonies, bullies, and other degenerates he encounters?
+What if he had a compulsion toward frankness and sarcasm that precluded his fitting into a scholastic setting?”
+It seemed like an entertaining blend of erudition and grit, and I went with it.

 Some of my readers are surprised that CHURCH OF SPILLED BLOOD takes place against the background of Russian ballet.
-They ask me, “How did you get interested in ballet?”
-Here’s what happened.
+They ask me, “How the hell did you ever get interested in that?”

-Russian ballerinas have a rare combination of athleticism, artistry, girlishness, and guts.
-They start dancing when they are five or six years old and willingly give up the usual childhood amusements.
-The best ones perform live, in front of discerning audiences, without a shred of stage fright.
-The French call it sang froid (cold blood), and it’s heart-warming.
+The best ballerinas have a rare combination of athleticism, artistry, girlishness, and guts.
+They endure rigorous training and a brutal selection process.
+They perform in front of discerning audiences, without a trace of stage fright.
+The French call it sang froid (cold blood).
+I call it heart-warming.

 When do you write?